 The Union Force SL is a cooler, more shock absorbent, damper, lighter version of the Force.
-It has that soft forgiving flex in the high back but an ultra responsive feel which doesn’t happen much with many bindings.
+It has that soft forgiving flex in the high back but an ultra-responsive feel which doesn’t happen much with many bindings.
 It will make every board turn a little easier.

-The Union Force SL bindings are a nice combination of the Force, and Force MC.
+The Union Force SL bindings are a nice combination of the Force and Force MC.
 Like we said above the Union Force SL has been completely re-designed for 2012 and there isn’t an upgrade we don’t like.
-There is a new high back, ankle strap, toe strap and base plate.
+There is a new high back, ankle strap, toe strap, and base plate.
 It’s just a better version of the older Union Force SL’s.

-The 2010 and 2011 Union SL’s are almost identical but the the 2012 Union Force SL has been almost completely remodeled.
+The 2010 and 2011 Union SL’s are almost identical but the 2012 Union Force SL has been almost completely remodeled.
 The only part that is the same is the heel loop.
-The improvements for 2012 make this hands down the call over all older models.
+The improvements for 2012 make this hands down the call overall older models.
 The new larger asymmetrical ankle strap, base plate, high back and toe strap are all much better in every way than the older models to the point where they are like 2 different bindings.
 Only buy 2012 and up.

 Unions Toe straps can be a bit sticky and especially so for those that like to crank em down tight.
-For some this is a big problem and for others it’s not that big of a deal.
-Until Union addresses this issue here are some pointers on how to make the toe strap less sticky so you can enjoy the bindings better qualities.
+For some, this is a big problem and for others, it’s not that big of a deal.
+Until Union addresses, this issue here are some pointers on how to make the toe strap less sticky so you can enjoy the bindings better qualities.

 Flex- With all years bindings we were so impressed with the flex and don’t really understand how something on the softer side could be so responsive.
 As long as they are this good we don’t really care.
 The 2012 Union Force has a bigger better more asymmetrical high back that still has the magic that the old high backs but offers a little stiffer flex than the old SL.
-We like the new high back better though due to it’s larger size and asymmetrical shape.
+We like the new high back better though due to it’s a larger size and asymmetrical shape.
 It just feels more comfortable.

 Adjust-ability– Just like all Union Bindings the heel cup slides to adjust perfectly for any boot in its size range.
 We like this better than an adjustable toe plate/gas pedal.
-The one draw back with all models, including the 2012 and 2013, is that you can’t adjust the angle of the ankle strap like you can with other bindings.
+The one drawback with all models, including the 2012 and 2013, is that you can’t adjust the angle of the ankle strap like you can with other bindings.
 Where most bindings have three angles/positions for the ankle strap the Union Force SL’s only have one unless you want to change the position your boot sits on the binding.
 Everything else is like most other bindings you use.
 You can change up the angle the high back lines up with the edge of the board and have 2 position choices.
 You also have the same adjustability with the ankle straps as any other binding.
 The one issue is Union has 2 size bindings.
 M/L and L/XL where most have 3 sizes.
-We’d like to see a small, medium and large/xtra large set of sizing to better fit all sizes but it’s not a huge complaint.
+We’d like to see a small, medium and a large/extra large set of sizing to better fit all sizes but it’s not a huge complaint.

 Lateral Movement– The 2011 narrow ankle strap doesn’t allow a lot of lateral movement with the board.
 The 2012 and 2013 asymmetrical ankle strap is much bigger than the older ankle straps and this is great.
 It’s much more supportive and allows you to get a lot more lateral flex out of the board.